GeneralMine/Wyrms-of-Nyrus/docs/updatelog.md

     - Prober: 1
   - All drop pods have a potency of zero
   - Wyrm explosion power decreased in most cases
+- Redone how entities are registered into the game
+- Warrior tracking (and render) distance increased from 64 to 128
+- Fixed soldier infectoid variant having lower tracking distance
+- Increased Creepling tracking distance from 16 to 32